cscart/docs/en/user_guide/addons/vendor_debt_payout/index.rst

 * Hide the debtor and his products from the storefront.

-* Block the debtor's admin panel — in this case, the only option left is to pay off the debt.
+* Block the debtor's admin panel—in this case, the only option left is to pay off the debt.

 * Do both things, or nothing at all.